dbaron/declarative-partial-updates/README.md

 Currently, the DOM tree is updated in the order in which its HTML content is received from the network.
 This is a good architecture for an article to be read linearly, however many modern web apps are not built in that way.
 Often in modern web apps, the layout of the document is present, with parts of it loaded simultaneously or in some asynchronous order, with some loading indicators or a skeleton UI to indicate this progression.

-The proposal here is to extend the `<template>` element with a `patchfor` (or `for`) attribute that would repurpose it to be a patch that updates the document or shadow root it is inserted into, and a `src` attribute that would allow fetching the patch content from an external URL.
+The proposal here is to extend the `<template>` element with a `patchfor` (or `for`) attribute that would repurpose it to be a patch that updates the document or shadow root it is inserted into, and a `patchsrc` attribute that would allow fetching the patch content from an external URL.
 `<template patchfor>` essentially becomes an HTML-only encoding for a DOM update.

 ```html